wta2001/Non-Hermitian-Monte-Carlo-Solver/README.md

 much faster than mcsolver in qutip

-work parallelly on all cpu cores with openMP
+work parallelly on all cpus cores with openMP